IMPORTANT INFORMATION ON THE DROUGHT

-April 1, 2015 any properties who have failed to pay their 2014 irrigation charges in full, will not be allowed to have water delivered to their property until their delinquent 2013 and any prior year’s charges (if applicable) are paid in full.
+April 1, 2016 any properties who have failed to pay their prior year’s irrigation charges in full, will not be allowed to have water delivered to their property until their delinquent account is paid in full.

 Bear Creek Watershed (TMDL) Implementation Program

-We are now working with the Department of Environmental Quality (DEQ) to develop a five year plan outlining what projects or operational changes the District can do to improve water quality.
-The District will be reviewing the proposed five year plan in a meeting with DEQ in May.
+We worked with the Department of Environmental Quality (DEQ) and developed a five year plan outlining what projects or operational changes the District can do to improve water quality.
+The District received a letter from DEQ dated August 14, 2014 approving the plan.

 If you would like more information on the Bear Creek TMDL Implementation Plan you can visit the Rogue Valley Council of Governments website at http://www.rvcog.org and click on the Natural Resources link.

-All irrigation districts in Oregon are required to have up-to-date Water Conservation Plans.
-The District’s original Water Conservation Plan was developed and approved by the Oregon Water Resources Department and the Bureau of Reclamation in 2001.
-State law requires that the plan be updated every 5 years, however due to the Endangered Species Act Consultation Process which took more than 10 years to complete TID was granted extensions that have allowed us to have our plan updated by December 2015.
+As we previously reported, the District’s original Water Conservation Plan was developed and approved by the Oregon Water Resources Department and the Bureau of Reclamation in 2001.
+State law requires that the plan be updated every 5 years, however due to the Endangered Species Act Consultation Process which took more than 10 years to complete, TID was granted extensions that have allowed us to have our plan updated by December of 2015.

 WISE PROJECT UPDATE